 6. Do you have redundant digital files (videos, media, images, content, PPTs, PDFs) across multiple hard drives and storage?
 How does this affect storage costs?

 7. Is there anything preventing the organization from using cloud-based solutions?
-Is there a preference on the type of cloud platform?
+Is there a preference for the type of cloud platform?

 Benefits of a DAM to the VP of IT

-When approaching a VP of IT with benefits of a digital asset management, it’s important to think high-level.
+When approaching a VP of IT with the benefits of digital asset management, it’s important to think high level.
 Here are some benefits to consider highlighting: